Protecting Your Rights With A Restraining Order

 In a divorce or family law matter, people residing together in a hostile or volatile environment increase their chances of a domestic violence claim.
-A person who feels an immediate and present danger of abuse may obtain a domestic violence restraining order if he or she can prove such claim of physical or certain verbal abuse, both on a temporary basis and final basis.
+A person who feels an immediate and present danger of abuse may obtain a domestic violence restraining order if he or she can prove abuse, on an expedited, temporary or long-term basis.

-If a court determines domestic violence is occurring, a protective order can be issued when a domestic violence petition is filed.
+If a court determines domestic violence is occurring or has occurred, a protective order can be issued when a domestic violence petition is filed.
 This order will involve specific restraints.
+Common restraints in a protective order include:

-These restraints are various and well-rounded.
+These restraints are various, well-rounded and can be modified based on your specific situation.
 In addition to these, a defendant can be required to relinquish any and all weapons in their possession.

 While a domestic violence restraining order is in effect, the defendant needs to make sure that he or she does not go to a location where the plaintiff is known or presumed to be.
-In the event the defendant becomes aware that the plaintiff is in the same location, and the defendant is within the prescribed distance restriction, the defendant must leave immediately, otherwise they are in violating of the order.
-If the defendant engages in any act which is in violation of the restraining order, they can be charged with a misdemeanor, even if the initial domestic violence restraining order is dismissed later for insufficient evidence or lack of prosecution.
+In the event the defendant becomes aware that the plaintiff is in the same location, the defendant must leave immediately, otherwise they may be in violation of the order.
+If the defendant engages in any act that is in violation of the restraining order, they can be charged with a misdemeanor, even if the initial domestic violence restraining order is later dismissed.